 Our team of Designated Liaison Persons is headed up by Mr. Kevin Kelly.
-In his absence all concerns should be passed to Mr. Jamie Begley and in the absence of both, Ms. Sarah Groves.
-All three members of the team have completed level 3 of the DLP necessary training course through the local sports partnership group.
+In his absence all concerns should be passed to Ms. Sarah Groves.
+Both members of the team have completed level 3 of the DLP necessary training course through the local sports partnership group.

 Every club/organisation should designate a persons to be responsible for dealing with any concerns about the protection of children.
 The Designated Liaison Persons is responsible for reporting allegations or suspicions of child abuse to TUSLA Child and Family Agency and /or An Garda Siochána.